 Mental Health First Aid (MHFA) - to introduce participants to the unique risk factors and warning signs of mental health problems in adults, build understanding of the importance of early intervention, and teaches individuals how to help an individual in crisis or experiencing a mental health challenge.
 Youth MHFA is currently funded by a local tax revenue, Measure K and is being proposed to be sustained with MHSA funding moving forward.

 Projected number of individuals served: 200

-Program Cost per year # To be served MHFA - Youth, Teen, Adult \$322,291 200
+Program Cost per year # To be served MHFA - Youth, Teen, Adult \$322,291 200 framing question, facilitators support participants to share their stories as Photovoices or Digital Stories.

 STIGMA AND DISCRIMINATION REDUCTION